hsf-training/hsf-training-docker/_episodes/04-file-io.md

 ~~~
 {: .source}

-and verify if you want that the file has been modified as you wanted
+and verify if the file has been modified as you wanted

 ~~~bash
 cat io_example.txt